Running Jobs Through Scheduler (SLURM)

 • Resource allocation

-• Explanation: Two GPU nodes (each node having 2 cores and 2 GPUs) of the ivy_v100_2 partition are used for the interactive purpose.
+• Use the GPU 2-node configuration (each with 2 cores and 2 GPUs) in the cas_v100_4 partition for interactive purposes.

 $ salloc --partition=ivy_v100_2 -N 2 -n 4 --tasks-per-node=2 --gres=gpu:2 --comment={SBATCH option name} # Refer to the Table of SBATCH option name per application